romrawinjp/romrawinjp.github.io/content/cv.md

 > I'm looking for a PhD position (where we have a happy lab and I belong).

-> I'm also looking for the meaning of life 😄
+> While studying is not the only thing, I'm also looking for the meaning of life 😄.

 <!-- <br clear="left"/> -->

 <!-- **Research interests:** `Computer simulation` `Computer graphics` `Machine learning` `Computer vision` `Image processing` `Natural language processing` `Computational chemistry/biology`  `Materials simulation` `Materials discovery` -->

+My full CV is <a href="/romrawin_cv_aug2023.pdf"> here </a>

 ---
 ## Education